Mushroom Goat Cheese Tarte. Nothing more delicious than making a tarte.

 Silpat or parchment paper

-Cooking tips and step by step to make this fantastic Mushroom Goat Cheese Tarte
+Cooking tips and step-by-step instructions to make this fantastic Mushroom Goat Cheese Tarte

-- Goat cheese can be pretty brittle and flaky.
-I added honey to soften it up.
-This helped when mixing it with the chopped thyme and olive oil.
+• Goat cheese can be pretty brittle and flaky.
+I added honey to soften it, which helped when mixing it with the chopped thyme and olive oil.

-- Not to mention that the honey gives a great flavor and calms down the pungent taste of the goat cheese.
-Keep it at room temperature so it will be easier to spread.
+• The honey also gives the goat cheese a great flavor and calms down its pungent taste.
+Keep it at room temperature so it is easier to spread.

-- Never salt the mushrooms while you are sauteing them.
-The salt will bring out all the moisture, take longer to cook and turn golden.
-Wait until you are done, and add some salt to the season.
+• Never salt the mushrooms while you are sauteing them.
+The salt will remove all the moisture, take longer to cook, and turn golden.
+Wait until you are done, and add some salt to the seasoning.

 Storage and reheating this tart

-- You can store any leftovers, if you have any, by wrapping the pastry with plastic wrap or aluminum foil.
-Make sure the tart is c completely cooled off before doing so.
+Store: If you have leftovers, you can store them by wrapping the pastry with plastic wrap or aluminum foil.
+Make sure the tart is completely cooled before doing so.

 A perfect mixed green salad to be enjoyed alongside, and you have an excellent dinner or Sunday brunch here.

-To make something fun and out of the ordinary, I slice the tart into small pieces that make the perfect bite-size appetizer to go with our wine before dinner, which was delightful.
+To make something fun and out of the ordinary, I slice the tart into small pieces that make the perfect bite-sized appetizer to go with our wine before dinner, which was delightful.

 Something that you may want to give a try.